vdamewood/siliko/Readme.md

 arithmetic.
 C++ Developers may be intereted in Silikego, a C++ library that is virtually identical to Siliko.

-Testing and interface programs are also included in the project.
+Interface programs are also included in the project.
 These programs demonstrate how to use the base library.
 There is also a companion book for the Siliko and Silikego.
 Information on finding the book is on the Siliko Project page linked above.